rubengheorghita/dnd-microservice/README.md

 If this page doesn’t load, the API might be down.

 Backup Plan

-Cache some common enemy/rule data locally in case the API goes offline.
+If the D&D 5e API goes offline, we can cache common data locally to avoid interruptions.

 Author

-Ruben Gheorghita
+Ruben Gheoghita